 - 1. Eliminate invalid values for both PROVNUM and ALTPROVNUM. - a.
 A valid value must be exactly 6 characters long. - b.
-All of the digits must be a number except for the 6th digit, which can be 'F'.
-Note: We do not create reports for the latter (i.e., Veterans Affairs (VA) facilities). - 2.
+All but the 1st and 6th digits must be a number; the 6th digit can be 'F', which represents Veterans Affairs (VA) facilities.
+Note: We do not create reports for VA facilities. - 2.
 Identify ESRD and HOSPITAL provider numbers for hospital-based facilities. - 3.
 Select records for active facilities.

 The Facility Directory File is not restricted to dialysis facilities.
 It includes all types of outside organizations that are under the Networks.
-To select dialysis facilities that are active, the following variables may be used: Facilityid, provtype, factype, dateclosed,certdate(facility_code).
-We create variables current_record and current_idprov to select the records for active facilities.
+To select dialysis facilities that are active, the following variables may be used: Facilityid, provtype, factype, dateclosed,certdate(facility\code).
+We create variables current\record and current\idprov to select the records for active facilities.
 Records with provider type

 (provtype) reported as "MEDICARE", "OTHER", "PENDING CERT" or missing; facility type (factype)="Dialysis", and missing a closed date (dateclosed) are selected.
-In addition, the middle 2 digits of the CCN must be one of the values shown in Section I. Variable facility_code indicates the type of facility certification and is retained for possible use in the future.
+In addition, the middle 2 digits of the CCN must be one of the values shown in Section 3.3.2.
+Variable facility\code indicates the type of facility certification and is retained for possible use in the future.
 Facilities missing provtype or certification date (but not both) are contacted by the ESRD helpdesk for this information in order to be included in the facility list.